 Looking for a fitness community that’ll cheer you on as you put in work?
-Brick Bodies' four area gyms offer a comfortable and supportive atmosphere in their group classes, team training, and aquatics sessions.
-Their results-oriented programs include the latest and greatest Pilates, yoga, sports-specific training, and diet and nutrition counseling.
-Plus, the Brick Bodies fam stays active around Baltimore by participating in community events and giving back through their associated charity, John W. Brick Mental Health Foundation.
+Brick Bodies' four area gyms offer a comfortable and supportive atmosphere in their group classes, team training sessions, and aquatics workouts.
+Their results-oriented programs include the latest and greatest Pilates, yoga, and sports-specific training, plus diet and nutrition counseling.
+And the Brick Bodies fam stays active around Baltimore by participating in community events and giving back through their associated charity, John W. Brick Mental Health Foundation.
 So you can feel good _and _do good.

 CorePower pushes past typical yoga boundaries and dishes out a high-intensity spin on a traditional class.
 They’re all about modernizing their practice by focusing on strength and power.
 And in their heated studio rooms (where you'll find most classes), it’s sure to be the sweat session you need to melt your stresses away.
 With four locations spread around the city—Fed Hill, Brewers Hill, Rotunda, and Harbor Point—this a must try for anyone looking to gain a little extra power in their core.